cewing/training.python_web/html/_sources/presentations/session03.txt

             )
             return output

-    Now, you'll be able to make hilighted code like so:
+    Now, you'll be able to make highlighted code blocks just like in GitHub:

     .. code-block:: text